How to Make Permanent Changes-

 This was by no means a complimentary comparison.

 For all its resources and natural beauty, the one thing Laodicea lacked was a tasty water supply.
-There was more than enough water available.
-However, it all came from a hot-spring located several miles up a hill outside the city.
-The water had to be piped in and as a result, it had an incredibly unpleasant taste and smell (think sulfur or rotten eggs) as well a warmish temperature, no matter the time of year.
-Jesus starts out by letting the Christians in Laodicea know that their deeds and lack of zeal is so gross to Him that He wants to spit the whole lot of them out of His mouth.
+There was more than enough water available, however, it all came from a hot-spring located several miles up a hill outside the city.
+The water had to be piped in and as a result, it had an incredibly unpleasant taste and smell (think sulfur or rotten eggs) as well a warmish temperature, no matter the temperature outside.
+Jesus starts out by letting the Christians in Laodicea know that their deeds and lack of zeal was so gross to Him that He wanted to spit the whole lot of them out of His mouth.

 Yikes.

-Jesus was fully aware of what was going on in their hearts and none of it was good or life-giving.
-The Christians in Laodicea were conceited and ungrateful for their many gifts.
-On top of that they lacked any kind of self-awareness at all.
+Jesus goes on to say that He was fully aware of what was going on in their hearts and none of it was good or life-giving (Jeremiah 17:9-10).
+The Christians in Laodicea were conceited and ungrateful for the many gifts they had been given.
+They also lacked any kind of self-awareness at all (Galatians 6:4, 2nd Corinthians 13:5).
 The Christians in Laodicea were snooty and smug regarding their earthly riches, physical well-being and abundance of resources.
-Jesus was categorically unimpressed with their worldly success.
+Jesus was categorically unimpressed with them and their worldly success.

 The text is clear.

-Jesus loved the Christians in Laodicea but was disgusted with their complete absence of good deeds and unfettered arrogance.
+Jesus loved the Laodicean Christians but was disgusted with their complete absence of good deeds and lack of humility (Matthew 7:19, Romans 2:10, Romans 12).
 The church felt good about themselves, their resources and what they had accomplished in life but in all the ways that really mattered, they were shameful, visionless and adrift.
 Jesus urges the Christians in Laodicea to repent in the some of the strongest and scariest language in all of the Bible (Revelation 3:18-19)

 Here’s the thing though: